The Trimurti – The Hindu Trinity

 Shiva – The Destroyer/Dissolver

 Shiva, whose name means the auspicious one, is also known as Mahadeva.
-Shiva is commonly referred to as the destroyer, for this reason he is often feared and equally misunderstood.
+He is commonly referred to as the destroyer, for this reason he is often feared and equally misunderstood.

 As the third member of the Trimurti, Shiva represents the natural dissolution of form into the formless.
 This might be scary to some as to the body and mind it means death.
 However to a yogi, this aspect of Shiva is the promise of freedom, liberation or Moksha.